Joseph Marino

 Joseph Salvador Marino (Note: The Press Office of the Holy See, which customarily opts for more formal over less formal names, refers to him as Joseph Marino, as do press accounts of his activities.
 Cardinal Jean-Louis Tauran called him Joseph Marino when consecrating him a bishop.) (born January 23, 1953) is an American prelate of the Roman Catholic Church who worked in the Vatican diplomatic service from 1988 to 2019 and then served as president of the Pontifical Ecclesiastical Academy until 2023.
-He became an archbishop in 2008 and represented the Holy See in Malaysia, East Timor, and Brunei for six years.
+He became an archbishop in 2008 and represented the Holy See in Bangladesh.
+After his post there, he represented the Holy See in Malaysia, East Timor, and Brunei for six years.

 Biography

 Early years

-Joseph Marino was born in Birmingham, Alabama, on January 23, 1953, one of three sons of Salvador Marino, an electrical engineer, and Josephine Marino.
+Joseph Salvador Marino was born in Birmingham, Alabama, on January 23, 1953, one of three sons of Salvador Marino, an electrical engineer, and Josephine Marino.
 He grew up in the Ensley neighborhood of Birmingham and graduated from John Carroll High School in Birmingham in 1971.
 Marino earned degrees in philosophy and psychology from the University of Scranton in Scranton, Pennsylvania.